DexterMagnific/QSvgStyle/README.md

 QSvgStyle is a themeable SVG style for Qt 4 applications (C) Said LANKRI, under the GNU GPL License version 2+

+It comes with the style (QSvgStyle), a theme builder (QSvgThemeBuilder) and a built-in svg cleaner courtesy of SVGCleaner team.

 COMPILATION
 ===========